oscar-system/Oscar.jl/docs/src/Experimental/Singularities/intro.md

 - space germs
 - map germs

-For readers' convenience, the documentation is organised by typical settings, This, on the other hand, implies that certain keywords may appear in several settings.
+For readers' convenience, the documentation is organized by typical settings, This, on the other hand, implies that certain keywords may appear in several settings.
 In particular, there are overlaps between hypersurface singularities and curve singularities and between hypersurface singularities